sghpjuikit/player/CONTRIBUTING.md

    you need to add the command line parameters specified in [gradle/project.gradle.kts](gradle/project.gradle.kts) in the IDEA settings for the Kotlin Compiler, Java Compiler & JVM
 6) Optionally enable external annotations and use those provided in [idea/annotations](idea/annotations)
    This will provide project specific deprecations and null type-safety for numerous JDK APIs
+   For more information about this see [official documentation](https://www.jetbrains.com/help/idea/external-annotations.html)

 #### Properties